 Create a water baking soda liquid solution and use it as an all-purpose cleaning product.
 You can even use it instead of fabric softener when washing clothes.
 It will remove all the odors and also soften your clothes.

 Vinegar: A Versatile Cleaning Agent

 Vinegar is the most versatile cleaning agent you can use.
-Pure distilled vinegar is an effective disinfectant, deodorizer, polisher, cleanser.
-You can use vinegar to clean tough dirt and grime in sinks, bathroom tiles, and tubs, remove stubborn stains, clean and deodorize ovens, microwaves, and coffeepots, buff cloudy windows and mirrors, polish and restore the shine in copper and brass wares, and more.
+Pure distilled vinegar is an effective disinfectant, deodorizer, polisher, and cleanser.
+You can use vinegar to clean tough dirt and grime in sinks, bathroom tiles, and tubs, remove stubborn stains, clean and deodorize ovens, microwaves, and coffeepots, buff dirty windows and mirrors, polish and restore the shine in copper and brass wares, and more.